AdobeDocs/journey-optimizer-learn.en/help/challenges/summer-collection-announcement-challenge.md

 >[!TAB Success Criteria]

 In the segment builder, you can see the estimated number of qualified profiles.

-If you are working in a training sandbox that is using the Luma sample data, the [!UICONTROL estimated qualified profiles] should be about 292 profiles of 500.
+>[!NOTE]
+>It can take up to 24 hours for the segment membership to appear for existing profiles, as the existing profiles need to be backfilled.

 **A qualifying profile has been added to the segment:**